NooneBug/obsidian_vaults/Entity_typing_sota/paper/2006 Lee - Fine-Grained Named Entity Recognition Using Conditional Random Fields for Question Answering.md

 Defines a hierarchy composed of 147 fine-grained types , with 15 trees and max depth=4

-Use conditional random fields and [[Encoders - Handcrated Features  Based Models]] to classify and recognize and entity
+Use conditional random fields and [[Encoders - Handcrafted Features  Based Models]] to classify and recognize and entity

 They use the predicted type informations to enhance Question Answering